GM to offer compensation for 19 deaths related to ignition switch

 The victims’ fund deputy administrator, Camille Biros, said expanding the number to 19 is a result of taking more evidence into account, such as photos of a crash.

-She did not name the families of the victims who will be offered compensation and said Feinberg’s office has not yet determined the dollar amounts.
+Biros did not name the families of the victims who will be offered compensation, and said Feinberg’s office has not yet determined the dollar amounts.

-Attorney Bob Hilliard, who said he represents 11 of the approved death claims, expects his clients to receive compensation offers within 10 days.

-The offers are expected to be high in order to persuade beneficiaries from filing lawsuits against GM.
+The offers are expected to be high in order to persuade beneficiaries from filing a lawsuit against GM.

 Biros would not say how many claims have been rejected.